meangrape/fdb-wiki/FoundationDB-Release-7.0-Planning.md

 *Report conflicting key* - (Chaoguang) - As a developer writing applications on top of FoundationDB, it is often hard to track down what is going wrong when the conflict rate spikes up dramatically.
 By providing a key which conflicted along with the error when a transaction conflicts, clients will more easier be able to debug problems.

-*Move recovery to the cluster controller* - (Evan) - The only reason that recovery is done on the master is because of path dependance.
-There are a lot of unnecessary interactions between the cluster controller and the master to support this recovery path, which makes is very difficult to change recruitment logic.
-By having recovery happen on the cluster controller, we will be able to write a single function for generating the best allocation of roles at any given moment, and have a single comparison function which will be able to tell us if it is worth killing the current generation to re-recruit in new locations.

 *New memory storage engine* - (Mengran) - The in-memory part of the memory storage engine is a simple std::map-like data structure.
 Replacing this with a Radix Tree / Trie-like data structure would allow for both more efficient lookups and a smaller memory usage.

 *ConnectionTest role* - In 6.2 clients no longer connect to all of the coordinators.
 This means we no longer have a method of safely checking if clients can establish TLS connections before switching a cluster to use TLS.
 The proposed solution to this problem is to have a new role, which when present in a cluster will be sent to clients, and the clients will report if they can connect to the process.